sienlonglim/financial_analysis_forecasting/README.md

 # Part 2 S&P and personal portfolio segment analysis with recommendations:

-This script performs a K means clustering on the S&P constituents to determine different groups of companies.
+This script performs a K-means clustering on the S&P constituents to determine different groups of companies.
 The following features are used in K means clustering:
 1. Market cap
 2. Revenue